-^{5.} See especially John Maurer, "An Era of Negotiation: SALT in the Nixon Administration, 1969-1972," Ph.D.
-Diss., Georgetown University, 2017; John Maurer, "Divided Counsels: Competing Approaches to SALT, 1969-1970," Diplomatic History, Vol. 43, No. 2 (2019), pp. 353-377; Arvid Schors, Doppelter Boden: Die SALT-Verhandlungen 1963-1979 (Göttingen: Wallstein, 2016); David Tal, US Strategic Arms Policy in the Cold War: Negotiations and Confrontation over SALT, 1969-1979 (New York: Routledge, 2017); David Tal, "Absolutes' and 'Stages' in the Making and Application of sources themselves, many are now readily available, either in print or online.
-The volumes on SALT and related matters in the U.S. State Department's Foreign Relations of the United States (FRUS) series for 1969-1976 are particularly rich, in large part because of the wonderful job the editors did in transcribing some of the Nixon tapes.6 The FRUS volumes can be supplemented with various other important collections-the Kissinger Transcripts collection, for example, on the Digital National Security Archive (DNSA) website, and the collection of audiotapes (with transcripts) dealing with Nixon's SALT policy in early 1971 published in digital format by Erin Mahan and Patrick Garrity in 2015.7 Some European sources can shed light on certain aspects of SALT; much of that material is also easily accessible, either in print or online.8 Moreover, exceptionally important collections of declassified Soviet documents relating to SALT I became available at the Russian State Archive of Recent History (RGANI) in August 2015, December 2018, and December 2019.
-Other declassified Soviet documents, mainly from the archive of the Russian Foreign Ministry, appeared in a collection of materials on the détente years published jointly by the U.S. State Department and the Russian Foreign Ministry in 2007.9 In addition, crucial memoirs by former Soviet officials, including the long-time ambassador to the United States Anatolii Dobrynin,
+But today the situation is very different.
+Some truly extraordinary source material relating to SALT has become available in recent years, and scholars interested in making sense of the whole SALT experience now have a massive amount of material to work with.
+Indeed, a number of scholarly works drawing on that material have already begun to come out.5 As for the sources themselves, many of them are now readily available, either in print or online.
+The volumes on SALT and related matters in the State Department's Foreign Relations of the United States series for 1969-76 are particularly rich, in large part because of the wonderful job the editors did in transcribing some of the Nixon tapes.6 And those volumes can be supplemented with various other important collections-the Kissinger Transcripts collection, for example, on the Digital National Security Archive website, and the collection of audiotapes (with transcripts) dealing with Nixon's SALT policy in early 1971 published in digital format by Erin Mahan and Patrick Garrity in 2015.7 Some European sources can shed light on certain aspects of SALT; much of that material is also easily accessible, either in print or online.8 Even some Soviet sources have become available.
+Some Soviet documents, for example, appeared in a

-Nixon's SALT Policy," Diplomatic History, Vol. 37, No. 5 (2013), pp. 1090-1116; Matthew Ambrose, The Control Agenda: A History of the Strategic Arms Limitation Talks (Ithaca, NY: Cornell University Press, 2018); and James Cameron, The Double Game: The Demise of America's First Missile Defense System and the Rise of Strategic Arms Limitation (New York: Oxford University Press, 2018).
-For the important NATO side of the story, see Ralph Dietl, Equal Security: Europe and the SALT Process, 1969-1976 (Stuttgart: Steiner, 2013); and Ralph Dietl, Beyond Parity: Europe and the SALT Process in the Carter Era, 1977-1981 (Stuttgart: Steiner, 2016).
+5 See especially John Maurer, "An Era of Negotiation: SALT in the Nixon Administration, 1969-1972," Ph.D.
+Diss., Georgetown University, 2017; John Maurer, "Divided Counsels: Competing Approaches to SALT, 1969-1970," Diplomatic History, Vol. 43, No. 2 (April 2019) (link); Arvid Schors, Doppelter Boden: Die SALT-Verhandlungen 1963-1979 (Göttingen: Wallstein, 2016); David Tal, US Strategic Arms Policy in the Cold War: Negotiations and Confrontation over SALT, 1969-1979 (New York: Routledge, 2017); David Tal, "Absolutes' and 'Stages' in the Making and Application of Nixon's SALT Policy," Diplomatic History, Vol. 37, No. 5 (2013); Matthew Ambrose, The Control Agenda: A History of the Strategic Arms Limitation Talks (Ithaca, NY: Cornell University Press, 2018); and James Cameron, The Double Game: The Demise of America's First Missile Defense System and the Rise of Strategic Arms Limitation (New York: Oxford University Press, 2018).
+For the very important NATO side of the story, see Ralph Dietl, Equal Security: Europe and the SALT Process, 1969-1976 (Stuttgart: Steiner, 2013), and Ralph Dietl, Beyond Parity: Europe and the SALT Process in the Carter Era, 1977-1981 (Stuttgart: Steiner, 2016).